India right example for ensuring vaccine equity, stepping up manufacturing: Leaders at WEF | Health

 Moderna CEO Stephane Bancel said the world needs to be cautious about the emerging variants of the COVID-19 virus and while it was good news that Omicron was not as bad as the Delta variant, one should not relax as the next one could again be worse.

 ''What worries me is the impact of the pandemic on the learning ability of children and the time they lost in studies and the impact on the women.
-We will need to find some technological answers to all these worries,'' NITI Aayog CEO Kant said.
+We will need to find some technological answers to all these worries,'' Kant added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)